Pottsville Area High School: 19th century

 A fourth or post-graduate year offered these subjects: Solid geometry, advanced algebra, Virgil, Cicero, prose composition, review of the three years' work in Latin, and mathematics.
 Elective subjects included German, French, Greek, teachers' course, and mathematics.
-Shortly before the reorganization of the school, its location was moved to the old Academy building at Fifth and West Norwegian Streets.
-The enrollment at the time numbered 14 pupils.
-The school site was the Jackson Street building from 1876 to 1894 when it was transferred to the Garfield building at Fifth and West Norwegian Streets, then in 1916 to the Patterson building at Twelfth and Market Streets, and finally to the present location at Sixteenth Street and Elk Avenue in January, 1933.
+Shortly before the school's reorganization, its location was moved to the old Academy building at Fifth and West Norwegian Streets.
+At the time, enrollment numbered 14 pupils.
+The school site was the Jackson Street building from 1876 to 1894, when it was transferred to the Garfield building at Fifth and West Norwegian Streets; then, in 1916, to the Patterson building at Twelfth and Market Streets; and finally, in January 1933, to the present location at Sixteenth Street and Elk Avenue.

-Within a ten-year period following the school's reorganization, enrollments increased.
-School board proceedings of the time showed the enrollment of 59 pupils and three teachers in 1873; 78 pupils and two teachers in 1878; 81 pupils and three teachers in June, 1882, and 144 pupils and three teachers in November 1893.
+Within ten years following the school's reorganization, enrollments increased.
+School board proceedings of the time showed the enrollment of 59 pupils and three teachers in 1873; 78 pupils and two teachers in 1878; 81 pupils and three teachers in June 1882, and 144 pupils and three teachers in November 1893.
 The all-time high enrollment in the school's history was 1,700 students during the 1939–40 term.
-During this period of rapid growth the high school was directed by Stephen A. Thurlow, another outstanding figure in local educational circles.
-Thurlow was named principal in September, 1881, and later became superintendent in 1906 upon the death of Patterson.
+During this period of rapid growth, the high school was directed by Stephen A. Thurlow, another outstanding figure in local educational circles.
+Thurlow was named principal in September 1881 and became superintendent in 1906 upon Patterson's death.
 Thurlow served as superintendent until his death on January 4, 1912.

-The closing years of the Nineteenth Century marked another big step forward in Pennsylvania that made a high school education possible for many who could not otherwise afford this schooling.
-The Free School Book Act was adopted by the Legislature and in September, 1893, all public school scholars received their textbooks without cost.
-Previously high school textbooks would cost approximately $25, a large sum in those days.
-In commenting on the issuance of free textbooks the P. H. S. Annual of 1894 had this to say: "The benefit to be derived from this cannot be told in a short space, but it is sufficient to say that the whole country will be benefited by graduating from the schools, intelligent and educated men and women."
+The closing years of the Nineteenth Century marked another major step forward in Pennsylvania, making a high school education possible for many who could not otherwise afford it.
+The Legislature adopted the Free School Book Act, and in September 1893, all public school scholars received their textbooks without cost.
+Previously, high school textbooks would cost approximately $25, a large sum in those days.
+In commenting on the issuance of free textbooks, the P. H. S. Annual of 1894 had this to say: "The benefit to be derived from this cannot be told in a short space, but it is sufficient to say that the whole country will be benefited by graduating from the schools, intelligent and educated men and women."